Alabama Coastal BirdFest

 -

-Journey through the marshes and swamps comprising the lower reaches of the second-largest river delta in the U.S. The Historic Blakely State Park boat captain will regal participants with ecological facts and local history as your bird guide points out birds along the way.
+Journey through the marshes and swamps comprising the lower reaches of the second-largest river delta in the U.S. The Historic Blakely State Park boat captain will regale participants with ecological facts and local history as your bird guide points out birds along the way.
 Expect marsh birds, waders, osprey, and other delta wildlife including alligators!